awaragi/prometheus-mssql-exporter/README.md

 *  mssql_connections{database,state} Number of active connections
 *  mssql_deadlocks Number of lock requests per second that resulted in a deadlock since last restart
 *  mssql_user_errors Number of user errors/sec since last restart
+*  mssql_sql_compilations Number of SQL compilations per second.
+Indicates the number of times the compile code path is entered.
+Includes compiles caused by statement-level recompilations in SQL Server.
+After SQL Server user activity is stable, this value reaches a steady state
+*  mssql_sql_recompilations Number of statement recompiles per second.
+Counts the number of times statement recompiles are triggered.
+Generally, you want the recompiles to be low
+*  mssql_buffer_cache_hit_ratio Indicates the percentage of pages found in the buffer cache without having to read from disk.
+The ratio is the total number of cache hits divided by the total number of cache lookups over the last few thousand page accesses.
+After a long period of time, the ratio moves very little
+*  mssql_checkpoint_pages Indicates the number of pages flushed to disk per second by a checkpoint or other operation that require all dirty pages to be flushed
+*  mssql_lock_waits Number of lock requests per second that required the caller to wait
+* mssql_page_splits Number of page splits per second that occur as the result of overflowing index pages
 *  mssql_kill_connection_errors Number of kill connection errors/sec since last restart
 *  mssql_log_growths{database} Total number of times the transaction log for the database has been expanded last restart
 *  mssql_page_life_expectancy Indicates the minimum number of seconds a page will stay in the buffer pool on this node without references.
 The traditional advice from Microsoft used to be that the PLE should remain above 300 seconds